Learning Self-Growth Maps for Fast and Accurate Imbalanced Streaming Data Clustering: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{treaming} data is prevalent in various fields such as market research, streaming media analysis, and the Internet of Things \cite{gaber2005mining, TNNLS2}.
+\IEEEPARstart{S}{treaming} data, specifically the datasets with flowing-in or updates of its objects over time, is prevalent in various fields, such as market research, health big data analysis, and the internet of things \cite{gaber2005mining, TNNLS2, zhao2022heterogeneous}.
 Due to the lack of readily available labels for streaming data, clustering that gathers similar data objects into a certain number of groups becomes indispensable for data analysis.
-Cluster analysis of streaming data is often conducted on a chunk-by-chunk basis to ensure sufficient statistical information.
-However, the non-uniform co-occurrence of samples from different distributions, along with shifts in data distributions \cite{TNNLS4} will more frequently lead to the emergence of imbalanced clusters, i.e., clusters with very different numbers of objects in the same data chunk.
-Fig.~\ref{fig1} shows the causes of such a problem, which puts forward a new clustering challenge, i.e., how to efficiently deal with the cross-coupling streaming and imbalanced issues under an unsupervised learning environment.
+Cluster analysis of streaming data is often conducted on a chunk-by-chunk basis to ensure sufficient statistical information \cite{Alaettin2021Data_stream}.
+However, the non-uniform co-occurrence of data objects from different distributions at the same time, along with shifts in data distributions over time \cite{TNNLS4}, will frequently lead to the emergence of imbalanced clusters, i.e., clusters with very different numbers of objects.
+Fig.~\ref{fig:ISDC} shows the causes of such a problem, which puts forward a new clustering challenge, i.e., how to accurately explore and efficiently adapt to the imbalanced cluster distributions of streaming data chunks.

-Imbalanced streaming data introduces more complex and challenging issues to clustering, which are manifested into two key aspects: 1) Uncertainty in the number of clusters.
-Due to the very different and changing sizes of clusters, it is difficult to dynamically determine an appropriate number of clusters, leading to unsatisfactory clustering accuracy.
-2) Laborious computation involved in detecting imbalanced clusters.
-Existing imbalanced data clustering methods usually involve a two-phase process: i) partitioning data into $m$-scale micro-clusters, and ii) considering $m^2$-scale combinations of the micro-clusters for merging, where a proper $m$ is usually dependent on the scale $n$ of the dataset.
-Such a time-consuming $O(m^2)$-complex process evidently prevents the existing imbalanced data clustering approaches from being applied to the real-time analysis of large-scale streaming data.
-Subsequently, we analyze existing methods from the perspective of the above two challenges to Imbalanced Streaming Data Clustering (ISDC).
+Imbalanced streaming data introduces more complex and challenging issues to clustering, which are manifested into two key aspects: 1) Uncertainty in the number of clusters, and 2) Laborious detection of imbalanced clusters.
+On the one hand, due to the very different and changing sizes of clusters, it is difficult to dynamically determine an appropriate number of clusters, leading to unsatisfactory clustering accuracy.
+On the other hand, existing imbalanced data clustering solutions \cite{lu2019self} usually involve two phases: i) partition all $n$ objects into $m$-scale microclusters ($m \gg k^*$, where $k^*$ is the true number of clusters), and ii) perform $m^2$-scale merging of the microclusters to form final clusters.
+Such a time-consuming $O(m^2)$-complex process prevents the existing imbalanced data clustering approaches from efficient streaming data analysis, while the fast clustering techniques struggle in exploring imbalanced clusters due to the overlook of relatively small clusters.
+Subsequently, we analyze existing relevant clustering solutions from the perspective of Imbalanced Streaming Data Clustering (ISDC).